-Wedbush Securities Inc. (the Company) is an investment firm headquartered in Los Angeles, California, that provides brokerage, clearing, investment banking, equity research, public finance, fixed income, futures and commodities, sales and trading, and asset management services to individual and institutional clients predominately located in the United States of America.
-The Company is dually registered as a securities broker-dealer with the U.S. Securities and Exchange Commission (SEC) and a futures commission merchant (FCM) with the Commodity Futures Trading Commission (CFTC).
+Wedbush Securities Inc. (the Company) is a financial services company headquartered in Los Angeles, California, that provides brokerage, clearing, investment banking, equity research, public finance, fixed income, futures and commodities, sales and trading, and asset management services to individual and institutional clients predominately located in the United States of America.
+The Company is registered as a securities broker-dealer with the U.S. Securities and Exchange Commission (SEC), a futures commission merchant (FCM) with the Commodity Futures Trading Commission (CFTC), and a swap broker-dealer with the National Futures Association (NFA).
 The Company is a clearing member of the New York Stock Exchange and Chicago Mercantile Exchange, as well as other stock and commodity exchanges.
 The Company is also a registered investment advisor with the SEC and is a member of the Financial Industry Regulatory Authority (FINRA).
-The Company's direct parent and sole stockholder is Wedbush Financial Services, LLC (WFS), a Delaware limited liability company.
-WFS is owned by Wedbush Capital (WedCap).
+The Company's direct parent and sole shareholder is Wedbush Financial Services, LLC (WFS), a Delaware limited liability company.
+WFS is majority owned by Wedbush Capital (WedCap).